x-govuk/govuk-prototype-components/docs/data-attributes/edge.md

 ---
+layout: sub-navigation
+order: 1
 title: Edge
-layout: sub-navigation
-order: 2
+description: A data attribute to define the edges of your prototype for research.
+eleventyNavigation:
+  parent: Data attributes
 ---

-A javascript component to make it easy to define the edges of your prototype for research.

 Any link that points to `#` will give a customisable warning when clicked, ‘Sorry this has not been built yet’.